mercedes-benz/sechub/CONTRIBUTING.md

 ```

 ### Development tools setup
-Of course it depends on you which kind of IDE you use for development.
+This depends on you which kind of IDE you use for development.
 But we have some defaults defined - e.g. for git configuration which should be used.

 Please check our [development-setup documentation](https://mercedes-benz.github.io/sechub/latest/sechub-techdoc.html#development-setup) for details.